First Year & Sophomore Year

 - Begin to develop a relationship with your Faculty Advisor.
 You can talk about courses, majors, requirements and other academic concerns.

 - Schedule an individual appointment with a Career Engagement staff member to get started on career planning and begin developing your resume.
 (It's never too soon to start!)

-- Complete a Career Assessment using one of the Interest Inventories and Assessments available in the Career Engagement Center.
+- Complete the Strong Interest Inventory available in the Career Engagement Center.

 - Identify five to ten careers to explore in depth.

 - Spend some time on the Career Engagement Center's website to identify career options.